ocean1/Gandgalf/src/README.md

    - john loves that song: https://www.youtube.com/watch?v=OwDdbZSo4AY (taking back sunday : the blue channel)
    - 90 90 90 90 EB 02 CD 21 -> DOS 16 bit COM

+use solution/extract_png.py

 ## STEP 3
-you got to reverse engineer the embedded COM file and extract the keygen.py correctly (you'll need to mount a floppy image in dosbox and patch the int3 since there is a debugger by default in DOSBOX, and we check for the debugger presence, expecting an IRET opcode in the int vector for int3, see the README inside src/embeddedcom for more info!)
+you got to reverse engineer the embedded COM file and extract the keygen.py correctly (you'll need to mount a floppy image in dosbox and patch the int3 since there is a debugger by default in DOSBOX, and we check for the debugger presence, expecting an IRET opcode in the int vector for int3,

+see README.md inside src/embeddedcom for more info!)

 no hints